ibm-cloud-docs/discovery-data/tours.md

 # Guided tours
 {: #tours}

-You can explore the {{site.data.keyword.discoveryshort}} interface by taking an interactive tours.
+You can explore the {{site.data.keyword.discoveryshort}} interface by taking an interactive tour.
 Click **Guided tours** from the header of the *My Projects* page to select a tour.
 {: shortdesc}

 The following tours are available: